gbouras13/hybracter/README.md

 - F. For all isolates, if short reads are provided, short read polishing with [Polypolish](https://github.com/rrwick/Polypolish) and [pypolca](https://github.com/gbouras13/pypolca).
 - G. For all isolates, assessment of all assemblies with [ALE](https://github.com/sc932/ALE) for `hybracter hybrid` or [Pyrodigal](https://github.com/althonos/pyrodigal) for `hybracter long`.
 - H. The best assembly is selected and and output along with final assembly statistics.

+## v0.3.0 Updates 8 November 2023

+**Upgrading and re-running hybracter is recommended.**

+* Fixes bug relating to polishing.
+Prior to v0.3.0, hybracter would only polish the chromosome with the entire readset.
+Benchmarking revealed that if there was significant similarity between chromosome and plasmids, polishing would introduce errors (my bad!)
+* Now the entire assembly (chromosome from Flye + plasmids from Plassembler) is polished in every polishing step with improved results (the full benchmarking methodology and results is forthcoming shortly)

 ## v0.2.0 Updates 26 October 2023 - Medaka, Polishing and `--no_medaka`